SampleEnvironment/SECoP/protocol/issues/039p Use cases.rst

 multiple network connections are easy:
   Yes!
 So support them wherever possible.

-But I can't or am unable to implement multiple network connections: use frappy as a multiplexer and make your implementation FAST!
+But I can't implement multiple network connections: use frappy as a multiplexer and make your implementation FAST!

+  *note:* you should really deliver something which can handle mutliple network connections!

 Discussion
 ----------